Grey Literature Network Service

-GreyNet International, the Grey Literature Network Service is an independent organization founded in 1992.
+GreyNet International, the Grey Literature Network Service, is an independent organization founded in 1992.
 It is dedicated to research, publication, open access, education, and bringing public awareness to grey literature.
-Grey literature is often defined as "information produced and distributed on all levels of government, academics, business and industry in electronic and print formats not controlled by commercial publishing i.e. where publishing is not the primary activity of the producing body.".
+Grey literature is often defined as "Information produced and distributed on all levels of government, academics, business and industry in electronic and print formats not controlled by commercial publishing i.e. where publishing is not the primary activity of the producing body."

-GreyNet is corporate author of the Proceedings issuing from the International Conference Series on Grey Literature, The Grey Journal, An International Journal on Grey Literature, as well as other types of publications such as reports, program books, and newsletters.
+GreyNet is corporate author of the Proceeding issues from the International Conference Series on Grey Literature, The Grey Journal, An International Journal on Grey Literature, as well as other types of publications such as reports, program books, and newsletters.
 GreyNet also maintains a Listserv and a presence on a number of social media including LinkedIn, Netvibes, Twitter, and Facebook.

-GreyNet is a not-for-profit organisation fostering the production and dissemination of scientific literature.
+GreyNet is a not for profit organization fostering the production and dissemination of scientific literature.
 It is also engaged in the open source movement and was invited to the 10th Libre Software Meeting 2009 in Nantes, France, with a communication on knowledge sharing in the field of grey literature.

 During the 11th International Conference on Grey Literature in December 2009, GreyNet signed a Partnership Agreement with ICSTI, International Council for Scientific and Technical Information.
 This newly established partnership lends to GreyNet a multilateral base, elevating it from a bilateral one that it already shares with a number of ICSTI Members.
 GreyNet seeks to provide ICSTI with an opportunity to further broaden its information activities to the social sciences and humanities.